tier4/CalibrationTools/docs/tutorials/mapping_based_calibrator.md

 ## Launching the tool

-In this tutorial, we use the RDV of Tier IV (R&D Vehicle).
+In this tutorial, we use the RDV of TIER IV (R&D Vehicle).
 First, run the sensor calibration manager:

 ```text